dart-lang/webdev/webdev/README.md

     --log-requests                Enables logging for each request to the server.
     --live-reload                 Automatically refreshes the page after each build.
-                                  Can't be used together with `--hot-reload`.
+                                  Can't be used together with --hot-reload.

     --hot-reload                  Automatically reloads changed modules after each build.
                                   See https://github.com/dart-lang/build/blob/master/docs/hot_module_reloading.md for more info.
-                                  Can't be used together with `--live-reload`.
+                                  Can't be used together with --live-reload.

 Run "webdev help" to see global options.
 ```